expo/expo/docs/versions/unversioned/guides/using-sentry.md

 ## Disabled by default in dev

 Unless `Sentry.enableInExpoDevelopment = true` is set before calling `Sentry.config({...}).install()`, all your dev/local errors will be ignored and only app releases will report errors to Sentry.
-You can call methods like `Sentry.reportException` but these methods will be no-op.
+You can call methods like `Sentry.captureException(new Error('Oops!'))` but these methods will be no-op.

 ## Learn more about Sentry